Geoffrey Toone: Career

+Personal life

+For many years Toone shared a house with his close friend, the actor Frank Middlemass.
+"To their general amusement", they were often mistaken to be lovers, but in fact were not.

 Death

-He died from natural causes, aged 94, at Denville Hall in Northwood, London.
+Toone died from natural causes, aged 94, at Denville Hall in Northwood, London.
 At the time of his death, Toone was one of the last survivors of the Old Vic theatre company of the 1930s, having appeared alongside the likes of John Gielgud and Laurence Olivier in productions of Shakespeare.
 At the time, he was also the longest-lived actor to have appeared in Doctor Who.
-For many years he had shared a house with his close friend, the actor Frank Middlemass.
-"To their general amusement", they were often mistaken to be lovers, but in fact were not.